kwalczak80/Speedy-cars/README.md

 - Home - this app contains information about the Speedy Cars home page with quick links to the about and search pages via the nav bar.
 - Booking - this app contains information related to the test drive booking system (for users to view, edit or cancel booked test drives).
-- Cars - this app is for the users to view the cars or to view the search results.
+- Cars - this app is for the users to view the cars or to view the car search results.
 - Employees - this app is for the business owner to manage Speedy Cars staff via admin panel.

 To complement the apps there are